studiopangea/Ninja/README.md

 Studio Pangea Ninja Demo
 ========================

-This is a demonstration of cocos2d-x, based on a hybrid project (Android / iOS).
+This is a demonstration of cocos2d-x, based on a hybrid project (Android / iOS) [Chapter 1].
 Deprecated and obsolete functions/methods fixed for Cocos2D-x 2.0.2.

 Ninja